imclerran/rtils/README.md

 map : Maybe a, (a -> b) -> Maybe b with_default : Maybe a, a -> a
 map_with_default : Maybe a, (a -> b), b -> b
+from_result : Result a err -> Maybe a
 ```

 __NumUtils__